Routing without intermediate renders

 In closing

-Routing is not just navigation.
-It is timing.
+Routing is not only about navigation, it is also about timing.